 Thread has a twist to it.
 You can’t see it with the naked eye, but you could feasibly see it with a good magnifying glass.
 Thread is twisted to give it strength and to make it run easier through the machine.
 The better the thread quality, the better the twist.

-Twist is important because of strength.
+Twist is important because of its strength.
 I used to use poor quality thread and my cosplays never lasted more than a con.
 Seams would be popping in the middle of a con and I’d be sitting there with a needle and thread, trying to stitch up that hole in my pants.
 And this was before cosplay repair stations were common!
 It’s embarrassing and annoying.
 As soon as I’d stitch up one hole, I’d find another.
 There was nothing wrong with my machine or how I was sewing.
 It was the thread.
 Cheap thread breaks.
 It isn’t made to last.

 Your second reason is thread shed.
 When thread runs through the machine, it moves fast.
 It has to run through the top of the machine and into the bobbin casing to latch onto a shuttle hook to make the stitch.
 It rubs against levers and mechanisms and passageways as it moves.
 If the thread doesn’t have a tight twist, it sheds.
 A lot.
 And shed means more dust in the machine and more shed on your fabric.
 It also has a tendency to fray and may even break when run through the machine.
 This aspect is especially important when using a serger.
 Thread moves at incredibly high speeds and loopers are very difficult to clean.